If you love sports betting, Asiabet is the place to be. Our experts have created a complete guide to betting websites that accept players from Taiwan.

 Basketball, in particular NBA, is a very popular sport for betting in Taiwan.
 This has long been the case, but it has caught even more attention in our country due to the success of Jeremy Lin – who is of Taiwanese descent – entering the NBA in 2010 and becoming a star player.
 With Taiwan Sports Lottery there are several options for placing a bet on basketball.

-For baseball, I won’t explain the markets because they are the exact same as I just covered in the basketball section.
+For baseball betting from Asia, I won’t explain the markets because they are the exact same as I just covered in the basketball section.
 One exception is that for major televised games TSL offers Single Inning Home Away Draw (單局主客和) also known as Single Inning 1X2.
-This allows you to bet on whether the results of a specific inning are home team winning, a tie, or away team winning.
+This allows you to bet on whether the results of a specific inning are home team winning, a tie, or an away team win.
 While this is a neat form of betting, the downside is the margins are very high.
 TSL sets the odds in such a way they expect to profit about 14%.
-At www.bet365.com there is live betting available.
-Here you can bet thing such as whether the next pitch will be a ball, strike or hit, or what the result of the current at bat will be.
-You can also bet the main markets while the games are in play.
+At top sites, there would also be live betting available.
+Here you can bet on things such as whether the next pitch will be a ball, strike or hit, or what the result of the current at-bat will be.
+You can also bet on the main markets while the games are in play.

 For football/soccer, Taiwan Sports Lottery has odds on all the major European leagues.
 They offer five different types of wagers which are as follows:

-www.10bet.com is a great site for Asian handicaps as the margins are often 2-3% compared to 11+% with TSL.
+The best sites for Asian handicaps can have margins as low as 2-3% compared to 11+% with TSL.
 In Asian handicaps, a point spread is used.
 If you bet a team -0.5 it means at the end of regulation you deduct 0.5 from their score to see if they are the winner.
 If you bet a team +0.5 you add 0.5 to their score at the end.
 If you bet a team -1 and they win by 1, or a team +1 and they lose by 1 the outcome is a tie.
-In this case all bets are refunded.
+In this case, all bets are refunded.
 A unique feature is sometimes one-quarter and three-quarter handicaps are used.
 If the handicap is 0.25 half the stake is bet at 0 (no spread) and the other half at 0.5.
 If the handicap is 0.75 half the stake is bet at 0.5 and the other half at 1.